In Him Ministries:

 Colossians 2:13-14 says, “When you were dead in your sins and in the uncircumcision of your sinful nature, God made you alive with Christ.
 He forgave us all our sins, 14 having canceled the written code, with its regulations, that was against us and that stood opposed to us; he took it away, nailing it to the cross.”
 (NIV)

-When Jesus died He established a new, eternal priesthood and ushered in the New Covenant.
+When Jesus died and rose from the dead He established a new, eternal priesthood and ushered in the New Covenant.

 Hebrews 7:12 says, “For when there is a change in the priesthood, there is necessarily a change in the law as well.”